 For my first attempt at furniture design I chose a King-size bed.
 I had done months of research in deciding what kind of style I wanted to emulate and would fit with our mid-century ranch home.
 The floating nightstands and overall style were heavily influenced by a variety of Danish modern designs.
 After many rounds of sketching, I built several versions in Google Sketchup.
 After a few more revisions I built out scale blueprints for each component in Adobe illustrator.
-Then, I worked with a friend and excellent craftsman, Josh Gallaty of Gallaty Woodworks of Bend, Oregon to bring my creation to life.
+Then, I worked with an excellent craftsman, Josh Gallaty of Gallaty Woodworks of Bend, Oregon to bring my idea to life.

 The frame and slatted headboard is constructed from solid Alder with a Walnut stained finish.